 - Conduct a health screening with all employees before their shifts in accordance with the most up-to-date recommendations from the local public health department.

 - Encourage employees who feel sick to stay home.
 Employees who have had close contact with someone with COVID-19 should take precautions, including self-quarantine, in accordance with CDC guidance.

 - Train all employees on appropriate cleaning and disinfection, hand hygiene and respiratory etiquette.

-- When possible, practice social distancing of at least six feet and wear appropriate PPE when working in close proximity to other employees or customers, especially if entering a customer's home.
+- Remind employees to practice social distancing of at least six feet and wear appropriate PPE when working in close proximity to other employees or customers, especially if entering a customer’s home.

 - Increase the air exchange throughout operating buildings when feasible and restrict visitor access.

 - Designate members to sanitize vehicles, equipment and tools, with EPA-approved cleaning chemicals when appropriate, before every change in operator or user and anytime materials are delivered by an outside third-party.

 - When cleaning tools and equipment, workers should consult manufacturer recommendations for proper techniques and restrictions.